DrugLib.com — Drug Information Portal

 ONTAK SUMMARY

-ONTAK is indicated for the treatment of patients with persistent or recurrent cutaneous T-cell lymphoma whose malignant cells express the CD25 component of the IL-2 receptor (See PRECAUTIONS, Laboratory Tests for CD25 expression testing).
-The safety and efficacy of denileukin diftitox in patients with CTCL whose malignant cells do not express the CD25 component of the IL-2 receptor have not been examined.
+Ontak® is indicated for the treatment of patients with persistent or recurrent cutaneous T-cell lymphoma whose malignant cells express the CD25 component of the IL-2 receptor [see Warnings and Precautions (5.4) ].

 NEWS HIGHLIGHTS